fubar2/toolfactory-galaxy-docker/README.md

 ## ToolFactory generated tools are ordinary Galaxy tools

-A ToolFactory generated tool that passes the Planemo test is ready to publish in any Galaxy Toolshed and ready to install in any running Galaxy instance.
+A TF generated tool that passes the Planemo test is ready to publish in any Galaxy Toolshed and ready to install in any running Galaxy instance.
 They are fully workflow compatible and work exactly like any hand-written tool.
 The user can select input files of the specified type(s) from their history and edit each of the specified parameters.
 The tool form will show all the labels and help text supplied when the tool was built.
 When the tool is executed, the dependent binary or script will be passed all the i/o files and parameters as specified, and will write outputs to the specified new